bakrydiarra/Lotus/README.md

 ## Site info

- - Lotus is an application that encourages women to explore
+ - Lotus is an application that envourages sex-positivity amongst women.
+ - It's an online sexshop that proposes high quality silicone hygiene safe adult toys.
+ - The site offers a great spectrum of vibrators and entertains a luxury and playfull aesthetic touch.

 ---